 What is meringue and how is it used?

 Generally speaking, meringue is a mixture of egg whites and sugar that has been whipped until light and fluffy.
-Sometimes other ingredients, like an acid for stability or extracts for flavoring, are added.
+Sometimes other ingredients are added for stability or flavoring.

 So what does this mean for some of the most common meringue recipes?
 How much will you want of each ingredient?